 Here’s a post I wrote with some advice for what to pack in your cruise carry on bag that might be helpful.

-9. Buy a beverage package
+9. Consider buying a beverage package

 It’s good advice to buy a beverage package, if you’ll be drinking that value in alcohol and/or soft drinks.
 Cruise ship drinks tend to be pricey and really add up.
+You may also want to book a cruise where the drink package is included, such as Celebrity’s “always included”.
+Princess Cruises also has a Princess Plus cruise fare which is a great value for many.

 However, I’ve noticed in cruise Facebook groups, that some people are under the impression that no drinks are available “for free”, or included.